marcoscz1995/googler/README.md

 10)Optional step

-you can change the search command in the script to search stack overflow only.
+You can change the search command in the script to search stack overflow only.
 This is left as an exercise to the reader ;)